AllenNeuralDynamics/metadata-chatbot/README.md

 ## High Level Overview

 The project's main goal is to developing a chat bot that is able to ingest, analyze and query metadata.
 Metadata is accumulated in lieu with experiments and consists of information about the data description, subject, equipment and session.
 To maintain reproducibility standards, it is important for metadata to be documented well.
+GAMER is designed to streamline the querying process for neuroscientists and other users.

 ## Model Overview